(105 ILCS 5/2-3.25f)

 district, attendance center, or program as the State Board of Education

-change the recognition status of the school district or school to
+change of recognition status of the school district or school to

 of Education to direct the reassignment of pupils

-or direct the reassignment or replacement of school district personnel.
+or direct the reassignment or replacement of school or school district personnel.
 If

-a school district is nonrecognized in its entirety, it shall automatically
+a school district is nonrecognized in its entirety, for any reason, including those not related to performance in the accountability system, it shall automatically

 be dissolved on July 1 following that nonrecognition and its territory